Quality & Patient Safety

 Our Commitment

 We are committed to making NewYork-Presbyterian the safest hospital for both patients and staff through research and innovation.
 We accomplish this by delivering timely, efficient, secure, effective, and equitable patient-centered care.
-At NewYork-Presbyterian, we are dedicated to minimizing risks and hazards of care.
+At NewYork-Presbyterian, we are dedicated to minimizing risks, hazards of care and achieving zero preventable harm.

 Who are we?